soleo/front-end-building-checklist/README.md

 ## Before Deployment

-- [ ] Branch is synced with master
+- [ ] Feature branch is synchronized with master
-- [ ] Possible configuration changes
+- [ ] Add configuration changes

 ## After Deployment

-- [ ] Celebrate and watch what kind of impact/usage the feature going to bring.
+- [ ] 🎉 Celebrate and watch what kind of impact/usage the feature going to bring.